pavelmc/Si5351mcu/README.md

 Always download the latest version from the [github repository](https://github.com/pavelmc/Si5351mcu/)

-See ChangeLog.md on this repository to know what are the latest changes.
+See ChangeLog.md and Version files on this repository to know what are the latest changes and versions.

 ## If you like to give thanks... ##